franck44/evm-dis/README.md

 </table>
 </center>

+### CFG Generator
+The CFG generator outputs a DOT representation of the graph.
+Hovering some items (segments) reveals some information about the instructions, their gas cost, and for the segment about their _stack effects_.

-The CFG generator uses a combination of abstract interpretation, loop folding (using weakest pre-conditions) and automata minimisation.
+The generator uses a combination of abstract interpretation, loop folding (using weakest pre-conditions) and automata minimisation.
 It can re-construct CFGs with nested loops, function calls.

 Examples of CFGs in DOT format and SVG format are available in the [test folder](./src/dafny/tests/src/).